haarlems/forensics/chapters/chapter-01-digital-forensics/04-disk-analysis/reading/README.md

 The disk image used in this class: [TODO](TODO)

 ## Looking for evil

 Attackers leave breadcrumbs everywhere: program installation, execution, file modification, user account usage.<br />
-Investigators are looking for anything out of the ordinary.
+Investigators are looking for anything out of the ordinary. <br />
 This implies taking time to learn what normal looks like.<br />
 Types of data on disk:

 - file system metadata
 - allocated files
 - deleted files
 - unallocated space and slack space

 ### Timeline analysis

 Timeline analysis serves in piecing the breadcrumbs together into a coherent record of the intrusion.
 Timelines are a guide to evidence, not evidence themselves.<br />
 Timestamps are ephemeral: we only see the last modified time, change time, admin users are allowed to change timestamps.

 - on Unix:
   - collect raw timestamp data into a body file (ex. with `fls` from Sleuthkit)
   - generate csv timeline with `mactime`